vmware-tanzu/cloud-native-security-inspector/docs/USER-GUIDE.md

 <img src="./pictures/report-kubebench-detail.png">

 ##### Risk scanning reports
-This report lists all the pods along with pod name,namespace under which it is running, as well as the number of vulnerabilities contained.
+This report lists all the pods along with pod name, namespace under which it is running, as well as the number of vulnerabilities contained.

 <img src="./pictures/report-risk-scanner.png">